 Even though Nevada law classifies child seat offenses as non-moving violations, some car insurance companies will still increase people's premium rates following a conviction.
 Therefore, defendants should read their insurance policies to determine whether a ticket for improper child restraints will result in higher rates.

 Traffic school is not a typical penalty for an NRS 484B.157 violation.
 But as discussed above in section 3, the judge may order that the defendant complete a child restraint class.
 Unlike traffic school, child restraint classes are usually done in person so the defendant can physically practice installing a car seat.7

 The punishment for "forgetting" to pay a traffic ticket is far worse than the original fine.
-As soon as the defendant misses the deadline to pay the fine or appear in court, the judge will issue a bench warrant.
+Once a 30-day grace period passes after missing the deadline to pay the fine or appear in court, the judge will issue a bench warrant.
 That means the defendant can be arrested at any time and held in custody pending the next court appearance.

 Once defendants learn they have a bench warrant, they are advised to hire an attorney to try to get the warrant "quashed" (recalled).
 The attorney would then file a motion and schedule a hearing to try to convince the judge to drop the warrant.